grange85/ahfow-www/collections/_posts/2016/2016-05-28-there-is-always-a-story-to-tell-luna-in-texas-1-dallas.md

 <p>Sean is talking about when Luna played at the Deep Ellum Live.
 We visited Deep Ellum prior to the show, I wanted to see Deep Ellum, because of its musical history.
 From the late 18th century, to the 1950's, it was the centre of entertainment in Dallas because of the train line.
 Jazz and blues musicians like Leadbelly, Robert Johnson and Bessie Smith played regularly at the clubs.
 However, the availability of cars led to the removal of the Houston and Texas railroad tracks.</p>

-<div class="col-md-6 pull-right"><blockquote>"Sean said there is beer back here", I tell Dean when I meet him for the first time on this trip.
+<div class="col-md-6 float-right"><blockquote>"Sean said there is beer back here", I tell Dean when I meet him for the first time on this trip.
 I say something like that.
 I wish I was pretending he was Becky.
 "Yes", he says.
 No one say "yes" like Dean does&hellip;</blockquote></div>

 <p>Deep Ellum declined, until the 1990s, when the area started to bloom again, there were 57 nightclubs and bars, with concert venues like the Deep Ellum Live.
 Luna opened up for The Screaming Trees according to Sean, and he is right, they did play at Deep Ellum Live, in 1998.
 There is always a story to tell.
 And it always leads to Lee starting {% ahfowtrack "23 Minutes in Brussels" %}.
 It never disappoints.</p>